eval-u8/eval-u8/README.md

 - 👩‍🏭 Currently working at an  IT MSP
 - 🌱 Currently going deeper into backend development.
 Thanks to [Boot.dev](https://www.boot.dev/tracks/backend)
-- 🤔 Looking for help with contributing to OSS.
 - 📫 How to reach me: evalecillos@gmail.com.
 - ⚡  Fun fact: Native Spanish speaker.
 Football is life ⚽️
 - 📖 Fullstack web development bootcamp grad from the University of Texas at Austin.